 OM-8.2.54 Because risk transfer is an imperfect substitute for sound controls and risk management programmes, banks should view risk transfer tools as complementary to, rather than a replacement for, thorough internal operational risk control.
 Having mechanisms in place to quickly identify, recognise and rectify distinct operational risk errors can greatly reduce exposures.
-Careful consideration also needs to be given to the extent to which risk mitigation tools such as insurance truly reduce risk, transfer the risk to another business sector or area, or create a new risk (eg counterparty risk).
+Careful consideration also needs to be given to the extent to which risk mitigation tools such as insurance truly reduce risk, counterparty risk).